samuel-jimenez/GramEditor/docs/src/git.md

 ## Project Diff

-You can see all of the changes captured by Git in Tehanu by opening the Project Diff ({#kb git::Diff}), accessible via the {#action git::Diff} action in the Command Palette or the Git Panel.
+You can see all of the changes captured by Git in Gram by opening the Project Diff ({#kb git::Diff}), accessible via the {#action git::Diff} action in the Command Palette or the Git Panel.

 All of the changes displayed in the Project Diff behave exactly the same as any other multibuffer: they are all editable excerpts of files.